latticexyz/mud/.changeset/swift-rabbits-appear.md

 "@latticexyz/explorer": patch
 ---

-### Initial Release of Explorer

-Explorer is a GUI tool designed for visually exploring and manipulating the state of worlds.

-## Getting Started
+Initial release of the @latticexyz/explorer package.
+Explorer is a standalone tool designed to explore and manage worlds.
+This initial release includes support for only local worlds, with support for any world in the near future.

 To set up and start using the Explorer, follow these steps: